LCK-Andy/la-salle-demo/git_pull_strategies.md

 $ git pull --rebase
 ```

-### Result
+### What happens?

-- Your local commits are replayed on top of the remote branch.
+- Your changes are moved to the top of the history.
-- The history becomes linear, but the commit hashes change.
+- The history looks neat, but the commit IDs change.

-> **Note:** Be cautious when rebasing shared branches, as it rewrites history.
+> **Be careful!** Don’t rebase if you’re sharing your branch with others.
+It can cause confusion.

 ---